 Nowadays, EVS is recognised as the forum where leading personalities from the electric mobility industry come to speak.
 The latest editions have included, and the next ones will include, platforms for national, regional and European public decision-makers, who had and will have an opportunity to compare public policy with industrial strategy.

-You can find more info about the latest edition, EVS30, that took place in Stuttgart, in the video here.
+You can find more info about the edition of 2017, EVS30, that took place in Stuttgart, in the video here.
 One of the key Symposium’s outcomes, The Stuttgart Declaration, which defines the steps needed for the future of electromobility can be downloaded here.